vkeenan/ai-gateway/README.md

 #### Set Up Permissions for External Credential Principal

 The External Credential Principal is used to authenticate the external credential.
-You need to modify the `Prompt Engineering` permission set to gain permission to use it.
+You need to modify the `AI Gateway` permission set to gain permission to use it.

 1. In the Quick Find box, enter "permission" and select Permission Sets.
-2. Click on the `Prompt Engineering` permission set.
+2. Click on the `AI Gateway` permission set.
 3. Click on `External Credential Principal Access` on the right side of the screen.
 4. Click Edit.
-5. Select the `OpenAI - PromptEngineering` item and click Add.
+5. Select the `OpenAI - AI_Gateway` item and click Add.
 6. Click Save.

-#### Add Users to Prompt Engineering Permission Set
+#### Add Users to AI Gateway Permission Set

-1. Remain in the `Prompt Engineering` Permission Sets screen from the previous section.
+1. Remain in the `AI Gateway` Permission Sets screen from the previous section.
 2. Click on `Manage Assignments`.
 3. Click `Add Assignments`.
 4. Click on the users you want to add to the permission set.